buzzm/soliditybson/README.md

 as MongoDB is around which at this time seems to be some time.
 It is important to note that the BSON spec and codecs are code-independent of MongoDB i.e. the C driver `libbson.1.so` has no references to the database product at all.
-It is also worth noting that the Java, C, and python codecs have *zero depedencies*.
+It is also worth noting that the Java, C, and python codecs have *zero dependencies*.

 ## BSON in Solidity